tjay1760/Shakys-Cookout/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Cindy Shin For allowing me to use her design.
+I would like to thank Cindy Shin.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>